Codecademy/docs/content/java/concepts/math-methods/terms/sinh/sinh.md

 - If `num` is infinite, then infinity is returned with the same sign as `num`.
 - If `num` is zero, then zero is returned with the same sign as `num`.

-The computed result will be within 2.5 ulps of the exact result.
+The computed result will be within 2.5 units of least precision (ulps) of the exact result.

-An ulp stands for unit of least precision.
-It calculates the distance between the given `double` or `float` value and the `double` or `float` value next larger in magnitude.

 ## Example